Linear-Fox-Labs/DePixel/README.md

 - Modify the config.yaml file to adjust settings.

 ## Training
+1. Prepare your dataset:
+- Place real images in the `data/real_images/` directory
+- Place test images (real or AI-generated) in the `data/test_images/` directory

-To train the denoising network:
+2. To train the denoising network:
 ```python training/train.py```

 This will train the model using the real images and save the trained model as denoising_network.pth.